Filter Results

 Verified Licensed

-Located in Norman, Oklahoma, Roy W. Speakes provides accounting services to individuals and families, as well as family-owned enterprises.
-With over 1...
+Located in Chelsea, Oklahoma, Ziaeddin Partovi provides accounting services to individuals and families, as well as entrepreneurs and startups.
+With o...

 Oklahoma's CPA market serves a state with strong energy, agriculture, and aerospace industries.
 The Oklahoma Accountancy Board requires 150 semester hours for licensure.
 CPAs must complete 120 hours of continuing professional education every three years, including 6 hours of ethics and minimum technical requirements.